caco3/kim5/README.md

 servicemenuinstaller uninstall kim6_$VERSION.tar.gz
 ```

+It is also possible to run directly the `.install.sh` and `.uninstall.sh` scripts, the desktopfiles will be generated automatically.

 Individual scripts can also be ran directly.
-Look into the as to what arguements they need.
+Look into the bin files (which are bash scripts) to see what arguments they need.
 For example this resizes proportionally a given file 300 pixels along its shorter side:
 ```
 ./kim_resize ~/example.jpg 300x300
 ```